-This problem has been studied by Kierstead and Trotter [19].
-They constructed an online algorithm which uses at most $3\omega - 2$ colors where ω is the maximum clique size of the interval graph.
-They also presented a matching lower bound of $3\omega - 2$ on the number of colors in a coloring of an arbitrary online algorithm.
-Note that the chromatic number of interval graphs equals the size of a maximum clique, which is equivalent in the case of interval graphs to the largest number of intervals that intersect any point (see [15, 14]).
-Many papers studied the competitive ratio of First-Fit for this problem [17, 18, 23, 5].
-The latter paper shows that the competitive ratio of First-Fit is strictly worse than the competitive ratio of the algorithm of [19].
+A study of this standard problem was done by Kierstead and Trotter [KT81].
+They constructed an online algorithm which uses at most $3\omega-2$ colors where $\omega$ is the maximum clique size of the interval graph.
+They also presented a matching lower bound of $3\omega-2$ on the number of colors in a coloring of an arbitrary online algorithm.
+Note that the chromatic number of interval graphs equals the size of a maximum clique, which is equivalent in the case of interval graphs to the largest number of intervals that intersect any point (see [JT95, Gol80]).
+Many papers studied the competitive ratio of First-Fit for this problem [Kie88, KQ95, PRV04, CS88].
+The latter paper shows that the competitive ratio of First-Fit is strictly worse than the competitive ratio of the algorithm of [KT81].